Location: Adams-Ricci Community Park

 Chicago-based John Johnson, editor, owner, and publisher of Ebony Magazine, founded Tan Confessions in November 1950.
 In the premier issue, Johnson told readers that the magazine would focus on an aspect of African American life that was virtually ignored in the mainstream press.

-I wonder, did Madame C.J.
-Walker, the first African American millionaire, advertise her hair care products for Black women in any of these publications?
+I wonder if Madame C.J.
+Walker, the first African American millionaire, advertised her hair care products for Black women in any of these publications?

 As always, thank you for reading.
 Stay healthy and safe.😷